 | Sgt.
-Elmer N. Smith was born on October 9, 1920.
-He was the son of Amiel & Dora Smith.
-With his two brothers and five sisters, he lived at 117½ West Second Street in Port Clinton, Ohio, and attended Port Clinton schools.
+Elmer N. Smith was born on October 9, 1920, and was the son of Amiel & Dora Smith.
+With his two brothers and five sisters, he lived at 117 West Second Street in Port Clinton, Ohio, and attended Port Clinton schools.
 He was a 1938 graduate of Port Clinton High School.
-While he was still in high school in 1938.
 After high school, he worked in a shipyard as a metal worker.
-Elmer joined the Company H Tank Corp of the Ohio National Guard which was headquartered in Port Clinton.
+At some point, Elmer joined the Company H Tank Corp of the Ohio National Guard which was headquartered in Port Clinton.

-He and the other members of the battalion were given furloughs home to say goodbye before returning to Camp Polk, Louisiana for transport to California.
+He and the other members of the battalion were given furloughs home to say goodbye before returning to Camp Polk for transport to California.

 On November 21, 1941, he wrote in his diary:

 "Today we arrived here at Ft.
 Stotsenburg.
 Our sea voyage was not unusual.
 Many were seasick.
 Many of us never looked out all the time on water."

 A few days later on November 23 in another entry he said:

 "Today we were busy getting settled here at Ft.
 Stotsenburg.
 Most of us have found natives to do our laundry for a small sum.
 Ft.
 Stotsenburg is the center of a fascinating romantic tropical beauty.
 It lies in a broad, gently rolling valley that reaches north from Manila more than a hundred miles to Lingayen Gulf.
 Watery rice fields, sugar cane fields lay everywhere interspersed with clumps of vegetation."

 For the next seventeen days the tankers worked to remove cosmoline from their weapons which had been greased to protect them from rust while at sea.
 They also loaded ammunition belts and did tank maintenance., and prepared for maneuvers with the 194th Tank Battalion.